 This year the United Nations reported that 65.6 million people worldwide were forcibly displaced from their homes.

-For 107 years USCRI has advocated for the rights of refugees.
+For over 100 years USCRI has advocated for the rights of refugees.
 We are working hard to ensure U.S. policies do not run contrary to the basic tenets of our core American values and shut out refugees.
-We support Presidential Determination to resettle 75,000 new refugees to the United States in 2019.Read More
+We support Presidential Determination to resettle 95,000 new refugees to the United States in 2020.Read More

 The Central American Crisis